11 Truths and Tips from One Artist to Another.

 7. Nobody cares about your art.

 It’s not personal.
 There are a lot of talented artists already on the scene vying for attention.
 Don’t get offended when people don’t pay attention to what you’re doing.
 It doesn’t mean your art doesn’t have value.
-It’s that the other artists are louder and better at marketing themselves.
+It’s that the other artists are louder, better at marketing themselves, or have just simply been doing it longer.
 (Read: Nobody wants your art.)